caryatid/cueball/README.md

  - for collections, various matches on contextually relevant fields returs a list and/or set of resources. sometimes just the ids

-Callers of this service should be entirely blind to if the data is coming from a database, file, external integration, hyperborea, ...
+Callers of a data service should be entirely blind to if the data is coming from a database, file, external integration, hyperborea, ...
 This layer facilitates -- actually more than that; makes possible -- sensible caching.